 - 1. Inspect all components prior to installation.
-If damage or missing components are found, please notify CellarCool Customer Service within 30 days. - 2.
-The evaporator unit requires a dedicated 120V, 15-amp circuit.
-A surge protector is recommended to use with the unit.
+If damage or missing components are found, please notify CellarCool Customer Service at support@CellarCool.com within 30 days. - 2.
+Each evaporator unit requires a dedicated 120V, 15-amp circuit.
+The condensing unit requires a dedicated 220V singlephase 15-amp circuit.
+Use a surge protector with the system.
 Do not use a GFI outlet or breaker. - 3.
-The condensing unit requires a dedicated 220V, 15-amp circuit.
-A surge protector is recommended to use with the unit.
-Do not use a GFI outlet or breaker. - 4.
 Communication cable (18-5 thermostat wire) must be ran between the condensing unit and the evaporator unit.
 Only 2 of the communication wires will be used.
-For 24V thermostat equipped systems an 18-5 cable must be used to connect the thermostat to the evaporator unit. - 5.
-You are REQUIRED to install a drain line to remove condensation from the evaporator unit (fan coil unit). - 6.
-The warranty is not active until a warranty checklist has been received, reviewed, and approved. - 7.
+For 24V thermostat equipped systems an 18-5 cable must be used to connect the thermostat to the evaporator unit. - 4.
+You are REQUIRED to install a drain line to remove condensation from each evaporator unit. - 5.
+The warranty is not active until a warranty checklist has been received, reviewed, and approved. - 6.
 The system is intended for use in properly designed and constructed wine cellars.
-Hire a professional wine storage consultant with a valid contractors license to build your wine cellar. - 8.
-CellarCool requires that all split systems be installed by a certified HVAC-R technician only.
-NATE or equivalent is recommended.
+Hire a professional wine storage consultant with a valid contractor's license to build your wine cellar. - 7.
+CellarCool requires that all split systems be installed by a certified HVAC-R technician.
+NATE or equivalent is recommended. - 8.
+It is vital that the units be set apart and oriented so that the supply air from one unit does not recirculate into the return air of the other unit.